GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/related-website-sets-integration/index.md

 Embedded resources can use SAA methods to check whether they currently have access to storage, and to request access from the user agent.

 When third-party cookies are blocked, but Related Website Sets are allowed, Chrome will automatically grant that permission for sites within the set and deny it for sites outside the set.
+But Chrome won't auto-deny permissions to all sites that aren't in a RWS; that's only true before we've shipped the full SAA w/ prompts feature.

+Furthermore, Chrome only auto-grants permissions to RWS sites if they're embedded under another site in the same Related Website Set.

 {% Aside %}
 SAA is shipping in several browsers, however there are [differences between browser implementations](https://developer.mozilla.org/docs/Web/API/Storage_Access_API#safari_implementation_differences) in the rules of handling storage access.